-Appearance - Solar panels with Flex Mounts can be mounted anywhere there is sunlight, up to 120 feet from the fans, out of sight.
-Fans are located inside roof eave through soffit vents or in crawl space foundation vent.
+Solar panels with Flex Mounts can be mounted anywhere there is sunlight, up to 120 feet from the fans, out of sight.
+Fans are located inside, out of sight.
 No protruding boxes or domes.

-Fans - Safe, quiet, state of the art 12VDC, high efficiency, UL Listed, brushless motors, polarity protected, with locked rotor protection.
-Water and dust resistant ti standard IP55.
-Electrically matches to solar panel IV curve for best performance.
+Fans - Safe, quiet, brushless, high efficiency, state of the art 12VDC.
+UL Listed, polarity protected, with locked rotor protection.
+Water and dust resistant to standard IP55.
+Electrically matched to solar panel tech specs for best performance.

-Ventilation Area - Recommendations are based on our tests and experience with typical attics and crawl spaces that do not have partitions.
-They are not based on conventional attic fan or crawl space fan CFM recommendations.
+Vented Area - Our recommendations are based on our tests and experience with typical attics and crawl spaces that do not have partitions.
 Results vary somewhat for each application.

-Sunlight Adjustment -Always use the solar panel swivel mount to point the solar panel to the southwest!
+Adjustment -Always use the Flex Mount to tilt the panel for your location and to point the solar panel to the southwest!
 This will help prevent the fans from coming on in the early morning when the attic air is cooler (soffit fans) or ground condensation is present (crawl space fans), and will prolong the fan run time later in the day.

-Solar Powered Soffit Fans are not a substitute for adequate ceiling insulation, a sealed ceiling, and AC duct and register insulation and sealing.
+Solar Powered Soffit Fans are not a substitute for adequate ceiling insulation, ceiling sealing, or adequate AC duct and register insulation and sealing.

 Solar Powered Crawl Space Fans are not a substitute for proper drainage or leakage prevention.
 Pipes and AC ducts that might drip condensate should be insulated, air conditioning vent ducts should be sealed and insulated, and any foundation or piping leaks should be stopped before installing the Solar Powered Crawl Space Fans.

-If existing crawl space freeze protection may not be inadequate, abnormally cold conditions are expected, or additional gentle ventilation of the crawl space during freeze conditions are a concern, unplug the fan from the solar panel during at-risk freezing conditions.
+If existing crawl space freeze protection may not be inadequate, abnormally cold conditions are expected, or additional gentle ventilation of the crawl space during freeze conditions are a concern, disconnect the fan wire from the solar panel wire during at-risk freezing conditions.

-Always use the swivel mount to point the solar panel to the southwest.
+Always use the swivel Flex Mount to point the solar panel to the southwest.
 This will help prevent the fans from coming on and pulling in early morning ground moisture and dew before it has evaporated in the sunlight.